Tuwaiq-Cloud-Computing/Linux-service-package-management/README.md

 - Deploy HTML webpage in your machine
 - Use git to pull your webpage to your server

+## Additional Challenge:

+- Deploy your website using Alibaba cloud services.

 ## Submission:

 - Take screen shot of the webpage on the browser
 - Take screen shot of the **git pull** command